Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Continuously learning PMoE model with various cases introduced progressively

 The evolution of the model is denoted by stages $S_0$ through $S_3$, with the corresponding trained PMoE denoted as PMoE-S0, PMoE-S1, PMoE-S2 and PMoE-S3, respectively.
 At each stage, the router evaluates the novelty of the incoming data.
 We extract features from sampled points in the baseline RANS flow field, and construct input vector $\boldsymbol{x}$ and matrix $\mathsfbi{X}\in\mathbb{R}^{N\times M}$, where $M=7, N=10000$ in our training process.
 The input data is then evaluated through the existing router modules.
 If the maximum confidence $p_{\mathcal{K}}$ falls below the acceptance threshold $T_{\mathrm{accept}} = 90\%$, the system triggers the expansion mechanism: a new autoencoder component is trained to recognize the regime, and a specialized expert is trained to close the RANS equations.
 The specific datasets and their role in the curriculum are detailed in table \ref{tab:flow_cases}.
-It should be noted that for each flow regime, only a portion of the working conditions are used for the training of router and experts, while the rest are left for model validation in \textsection~\ref{sec:validation}.
-The numerical setup of RANS caculation for each case is summarized in appendix~\ref{appB}.
+It should be noted each router (and expert model) is designed to handle a range of flow conditions over the same geometry.
+Thus for each flow regime, only a portion of the working conditions are used for the training, while the rest are left for model validation in \textsection~\ref{sec:validation}.
+To demonstrate the feasibility of the PMoE framework while maintaining minimal computational cost, the current training dataset is intentionally kept as small as possible.
+Further reducing the training set will inevitably degrade the model's generalizability.
+For each flow regime, the router and the corresponding expert are trained using the same subset of cases.
+The numerical setup of RANS calculation for each case is summarized in appendix~\ref{appB}.

 While completing the expansion of the router from PMoE-S0 to PMoE-S3, we also need to synchronously train the corresponding expert model for each newly identified flow regime.
 It should be particularly pointed out that the regimes are distinguished by the router automatically rather than pre-specified by humans during the training process.